China

 • Type II: Government-defined Levels of Disability (1 -10)

-• The same classification is used for Work Injury Benefits (Worker’s Compensation).
+• Same classification is used for Work Injury Benefits (Worker’s Compensation)

 Life Insurance, aka.
 Death/Total Permanent Disability due to Illness

-• Life insurance is an increasingly popular employee benefit.
-Intended to fill the gap left by Accident Insurance, which does not cover Death or Disability caused by illness.
+Life insurance is an increasingly popular employee benefit.
+It is intended to fill the gap left by accident insurance, which does not cover death or disability caused by illness.

 Supplemental Medical Benefits

 China’s Social Security System includes medical benefits.
-However, Supplemental Medical Insurance is considered by many to be necessary in order to supplement the limitations of Social Security.
+However, supplemental medical insurance is considered by many to be necessary to supplement the limitations of Social Security.

 Critical Illness

-The critical illness coverage is intended to provide a lump-sum benefit if diagnosed with a specified critical illness.
+Critical illness coverage is intended to provide a lump-sum benefit if a patient is diagnosed with a specified critical illness.
 The intention is to provide additional funds that can be used towards additional treatments and therapies.

 This information about employee benefits in China is provided by Ximco, Asinta’s employee benefits consulting Partner in China.